DesyncTheThird/Mages-and-Manifolds/Mages and Manifolds.md

 ### Tearing Wounds
 "Weaker and weaker still..."
 - While this card is in hand, lose 2 Health every time Ice Mana is channelled.
-- Gain 2 Stress and discard this card when Fire or Void Mana is Accumulated.
+- Gain 2 Stress and discard this card when Fire Mana is Accumulated.
 - Cannot be played.

 ### Haemophilia